leokong2002/ComposeSpeechToText/README.md

-This is the example of speech to text with Jetpack Compose
+This is the example of speech to text with Jetpack Compose and MVVM

 1. Speech to text with the default dialog (not implemented)
 2. Speech to text with a custom dialog with pulse animation